 What devices can I watch Kayo on?

 You can stream sports through Kayo on a variety of devices, including TVs, laptops and mobile phones.
 For Apple users, iPhone and iPads with iOS 11 or later will work, while Android users will need Android 6+ installed to stream using their mobile or tablet.
 Select Apple TV, Android TV, Hisense TV, Samsung TV, Telstra TV Box, and Chromecast models are all able to stream Kayo through a compatible TV, with up-to-date versions of Google Chrome, Safari, Firefox and Microsoft Edge also able to stream Kayo.

 Can I get multiple free trials with Kayo?

 Unfortunately, Kayo’s free trial is only available to new customers, meaning you cannot use your details again to secure another free trial, so make sure to soak in as much as you can.
 However, if you’ve only signed up to Kayo Freebies in the past (and not a paid subscription), you can also sign up to a Kayo free trial.

 Are there any other ways that I can get a Kayo free trial?

 Kayo occasionally collaborate with other brands to release promotions.
-For example, Kayo recently joined forces with Carlton United Breweries to give customers two months of Kayo for free when purchasing specially marked cases of VB or Carlton Draught.
-To redeem this offer, you must be a new customer, and must redeem the offer before June 30, 2021.
+For example, Kayo joined forces with Carlton United Breweries in mid-2021 to give customers two months of Kayo for free when purchasing specially marked cases of VB or Carlton Draught (with this promotion no longer available).
 Keep your eyes peeled for more offers like this in the future.

 What can I watch after my Kayo free trial ends?